 The international standard ISO 11620 defines a performance indicator as "numerical, symbolic or verbal expression, derived from library statistics and data used to characterise the performance of a library".
-Performance indicator includes both simple counts and ratios between counts.
+Performance indicator includes both simple counts and ratios between counts7.
 The criteria for performance indicators are established in the ISO 11620.
 Performance indictors should be:

-- % Informative: helpful for identifying problems and possible actions to be taken. - Reliable: producing the same results when used the same circumstances. - Walid: measuring what they are intended to measure.

-Note: The second of the secon - Appropriate: compatible with the library's procedures and working environment. - Practical: easy to use and understand, applicable wit a reasonable amount of effort in terms of staff time, staff qualifications, operational costs and users' time and patience. - Comparable: allowing comparison of results between libraries of similar mission, structure and clientele.
+- % Informative: helpful for identifying problems and possible actions to be taken. - R Reliable: producing the same results when used the same circumstances. - Appropriate: compatible with the library's procedures and working environment. - Practical: easy to use and understand, applicable wit a reasonable amount of effort in terms of staff time, staff qualifications, operational costs and users' time and patience.